kailash-manasarovar/statement/docs/timeline/2025/january.md

 !!! danger "Asking for help"
     - When a sexual abuse victim asks for help they are typically ignored, fastidiously disbelieved, sometimes even attacked, rarely heard.
-    - Before it became obvious to me that I had been mass-targeted by British and Spanish criminal gangs for decades, I used to think that [Hazel had tried to poison me back in 2007](../2001-to-2010/2007.md#hazel-tries-to-kill-me) as an unconscious and irrational attack on a similarly sexually abused person from belief in the lie that attacking someone just like her would somehow help her heal from her own experience - the human mind is very insane after all.
+    - Before it became obvious to me that I had been mass-targeted by British and Spanish criminal gangs for decades, I used to think that [Hazel had tried to poison me back in 2007](../2001-to-2010/2007.md#hazel-tries-to-kill-me) as an unconscious and irrational attack on a similarly sexually abused person.
+    - This urge would have come from her belief in the lie that attacking someone just like her would somehow help her heal from her own experience - or deflect the guilt rather - the human mind is very insane after all.
     - I told people I had been physically attacked by someone because I was a victim of sexual abuse for that reason - without telling anyone the fuller story.
     - This was how I understood what had happened to me at her hands in 2007; criminal psychopathy triggered by someone reminding her of her own experience of sexual abuse.
     - I guess I'm still right about that - without the fuller story.